SOVEREIGN MEMORY · LIVE

 Three calls.
 Cryptographically signed.
 Cross-session.

-A memory write becomes a signed R+2 receipt, indexed in pgvector at 1536 dimensions, and recoverable by any agent that holds the same identity.
-The agent's identity is a soul-bound token on Base mainnet — non-transferable, non-impersonable.
+A memory write becomes a signed R+2 receipt (Ed25519), indexed in pgvector at 1536 dimensions, and recoverable across sessions.
+Agent identity is anchored by a soul-bound token (SBT) on Base mainnet — non-transferable.

 curl · memory/storetriple-click to copy